reubs01/reubs01.github.io/README.md

 layout: page
 ---

-Just a little corner to stash personal projects, random ideas, and half finished experiments for future me to (maybe) reference someday.
+Just a little corner to stash personal projects, random ideas, and half finished experiments for future reference.